Super Sales

 The Chichen Itza is a popular pilgrimage center as it is rich in history and architecture

-From Playa del Carmen you can take day trips to Chichen Itza, Tulum, and Cozumel, two incredible sites of Mayan ruins.
-Tulum’s seaside ruins are perfect for a romantic sunset view and Cozumel has one of the only remaining Mayan pyramids that you can still climb.
-If including some firsthand ancient history in your Mexico itineraries is important to you, your trip will be incomplete without these stops along the way.
+From Playa del Carmen, you can take day trips to Tulum, Chichen Itza, and Cozumel, two incredible Mayan ruins sites.
+Tulum’s seaside ruins are perfect for a romantic sunset view, and Cozumel has one of the only remaining Mayan pyramids that you can climb.
+If including some firsthand ancient history in your Mexico itinerary is important to you, your trip will be incomplete without these stops along the way.

 Located in Central Mexico, Guanjuato is a city rich in colonial architec